 It is useful to summarize the findings first, as the translations of Ait’s conversation are not the best:

-- Rich Snippets displaying in the SERPs depend on the Quality and Relevance of the page.
+- Rich Snippets display in the SERPs depending on the Quality and Relevance of the page.

 - If satisfactory, it can take 24 hours for the Rich Snippets to appear.

 - The Quality of the page is compared to other websites that appear for that search query, as they try not to clutter the search results with Rich Snippets.
 Therefore, there is no guarantee your rich snippets will appear for all queries.

 From our own experience, we know that websites affected by a Google Panda Penalty will lose their Rich Snippets showing in the SERPs.
 We suspect, therefore, that the quality of the site is also a factor rather than just the page quality.
 Furthermore, it is now essential to make sure your content is better than your competition as limitations on the number of Rich Snippets showing for any search query seems to now be a factor.